Introduction

 Handling Fields Unable to be Mapped

-Not all fields needed for the event can directly be mapped in the feed.
+Not all fields needed for the event can be directly mapped in the feed.
 The gform_advancedpostcreation_post_after_creation action hook will be used to update these fields.
-Below are examples of several fields which need to be handled specially.
+Below are examples of several fields that need to be handled specially.

 add_action( 'gform_advancedpostcreation_post_after_creation', 'update_event_information', 10, 4 );